-The time will vary depending on many factors.
+The time will vary, depending on many factors.
 If the appeal includes all the required material, and if the appeals committee does not need to request additional material from the protest committee, then the decision will come sooner.
 If the appeals committee is able to begin consideration on the appeal soon after it is received, the usual time frame for a decision is three months or less.
-Deliberation by an appeals committee is done primarily via email and conference calls, not by face-to-face meetings.
+Keep in mind that the deliberation by an appeals committee is done primarily via e-mail and conference calls, not by face-to-face meetings.

-Who can ask the Appeals Committee for an interpretation of the rules based on a hypothetical set of facts?
+Who can ask the Appeals Committee for an interpretation of the rules based on a hypothetical set of facts, and is there a fee to do so?

-Any club or organization that is affiliated with US Sailing (see rule 70.4) may request an interpretation.
-The request must be sent or endorsed by an officer of that club or organization (see rule R2.4).
+Any club or organization that is affiliated with US Sailing (see rule 72) may request an interpretation.
+The request must be sent or endorsed by an officer of that club or organization (see rule R1.4).
+There is no fee to request an interpretation of the rules.